-If your pain is severe it’s best to start by resting from vigorous activities for a few days, however if your plantar fasciitis is mild or moderate, it’s possible to safely enjoy running.
+If your pain is severe, it’s best to start by resting from vigorous activities for a few days; however if your plantar fasciitis is mild or moderate, it’s possible to safely enjoy running.

 Bouts of Plantar Fasciitis in Experienced Runners

 If you are an experienced runner and have a bout of plantar fasciitis, it is smart to take a few days off before resuming your running.
 Focus on stretching your feet a few times a day, and foam rolling your calves and legs.
-Worn or non-supportive shoes may be a contributing factor to your plantar fasciitis, so consider replacing your sneakers or investing in a pair of plantar fasciitis inserts.
+Worn-out or non-supportive shoes may be a contributing factor to your plantar fasciitis, so consider replacing your sneakers or investing in a pair of plantar fasciitis inserts.

 Once your feet begin to feel better, re-incorporate running into your routine at a reduced volume and slowly build back up to your regular workouts.